 - Regardless of whether or not there is an ongoing relationship with a child, a father and a mother have a financial obligation to support that child.
 If a payment cannot be worked out by negotiation then the Child Maintenance Service (CMS) can be asked to intervene and carry out a maintenance assessment.
 Cooperation is vital to avoid complications and avoidable costs.
 Their powers are extensive.

 - Be aware that where a Minute of Agreement provides for a set amount of child maintenance, after the first anniversary of the Agreement it is perfectly possible for a parent to approach the CMS to carry out an assessment afresh.

 - The obligation to support a child lasts until the child is 18 or where the child is over 18 and under 25 and reasonably and appropriately undergoing instruction at an educational establishment (college or university) or training for employment (perhaps an apprenticeship) or for a trade, profession or vocation.
 Ordinarily payment will be made to the other parent for a child under 18 and then payment, whatever that may be based on the child’s circumstances, will be paid to the child directly.

 Keeping your financial commitments under review and maintaining good financial housekeeping will not only let you know what you have to spend, it will ensure smoother relations with your family and your ex.
 As family lawyers we know the headaches and heartache arguments about money can cause.
 So many can be avoided by being organised, alert to change and its consequences.

-Angela Wipat is an Associate in our specialist Family Law team.
+Angela Wipat is a Legal Director in our specialist Family Law team.
 If you have any questions about separation, divorce or financial settlements please contact Angela on 01738 621212 or a member of the Family law team.